Last updated on February 15th, 2021

 Last weekend, Casey and I presented a demo at the New York Botanical Garden’s Edible Garden series.

-Unlike last time, where we took the week’s theme of garlic and onions and added eggs, cheese, and bacon, we kept it healthy and fresh with raw fennel this time around.
+Unlike last time, where we took the week’s theme of garlic and onions and added eggs, cheese, and bacon to make carbonara, we kept it healthy and fresh with a shaved fennel and orange salad this time around.

 Fennel is a perennial, so it grows all year and a wintertime supermarket version will still taste pretty good.
 Around these parts, it’s best enjoyed from August through late October.